algorandfoundation/specs/dev/crypto.md

 - _serializedMerkleSignature_ represents a merkleSignature of the participant  [merkle signature binary representation](https://github.com/algorandfoundation/specs/blob/master/dev/partkey.md#signatures)

+When a signature is missing in the signature array, i.e the prover didn't receive a signature for this slot.
+The slot would be decoded as an empty string.
+As a result the vector commitment leaf of this slot would be the hash of the bottom leaf.

 ## Choice of revealed signatures

 As described in the [technical report][compactcert] section IV.A, a